CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

 \section{The CIRCLE framework}

-CIRCLE—short for \textit{Contextualize, Identify, Represent, Compare, Learn, and Extend}— is a six-stage lifecycle framework that applies three specific methodological shifts to address specific unresolved gaps in the current evaluation ecosystem:
+CIRCLE—short for \textit{Contextualize, Identify, Represent, Compare, Learn, and Extend}— shifts evaluation methodology to address the following key gaps in the current evaluation ecosystem:

-\begin{enumerate} \item Treating real-world heterogeneity as signal instead of noise: Model-centric benchmarking typically measures abstract capability under optimized conditions, treating user heterogeneity as noise to be eliminated \cite{DOBBE2021103555,wallach2025position,weidinger2025eval,STELA,Haupt_Brynjolfsson}.
-In contrast, CIRCLE treats the variability in how people interpret and adapt to AI—as the primary signal of operational success.
-This can reveal the gap between technical accuracy metrics and actual deployment outcomes. \item Bringing a socio-technical frame to measurement: Benchmarking assesses AI via script- based in silico testing and MLOps frameworks focus on technical stability, latency, and data drift.
-CIRCLE evaluates AI through the lens of people interacting with systems in real workflows to capture materialized outcomes.
-This extends measurement towards higher-order effects—such as cognitive offloading and long-run productivity—that technical telemetry alone cannot detect. \item Moving beyond evaluating AI "one context at a time" to aggregate knowledge across settings: While participatory design generates rich local insights, it often produces fragmented signals that are difficult to compare across sites.
-CIRCLE combines the contextual depth of participatory methods with the rigorous, repeatable structure of industrial testing.
-This allows organizations to aggregate evidence and compare disparate systems using shared constructs. \end{enumerate}
+\begin{enumerate} \item \textbf{Treating real-world heterogeneity as signal instead of noise:} Model-centric benchmarking typically measures abstract capability under optimized conditions, filtering out real-world variability\cite{DOBBE2021103555,wallach2025position,weidinger2025eval,STELA,Haupt_Brynjolfsson}.
+CIRCLE instead treats differences in how people interpret and adapt to AI as a primary signal of operational success, revealing gaps between technical accuracy metrics and actual deployment outcomes. \item \textbf{Bringing a socio-technical frame to measurement: }Benchmarking uses script-based in silico testing, and MLOps frameworks focus on technical stability, latency, and data drift.
+CIRCLE extends evaluation to AI's higher-order effect by examining how interactions with AI systems in context trigger mechanisms in real workflows that produce downstream outcomes for people and organizations. \item \textbf{Moving beyond evaluating AI "one context at a time" to capture contextual knowledge at scale and across settings:} Participatory and contextual methods generate rich local insights but often produce fragmented signals that are difficult to compare across sites.
+CIRCLE combines the contextual depth of participatory methods with the structured, repeatable discipline of industrial testing, allowing organizations to use shared constructs and metrics for comparing systems across settings. \end{enumerate}

-Figure \ref{fig:lifecycle} presents the overall structure of the CIRCLE lifecycle, emphasizing its iterative nature, the flow of contextualized evaluation evidence across stages, and the role of secondary and tertiary effects as evaluation targets.
-Each lifecycle stage in the figure also includes a brief description of its primary output.
+Figure \ref{fig:lifecycle} shows how contextualized evaluation evidence flows iteratively across the CIRCLE lifecycle stages, with a brief description of the primary output for each stage.

-Figure~\ref{fig:stakeholder} shows how the lifecycle can be used to take a stakeholder-specified concern, systematize it into a construct, translate it into observable behavior, and link it to measures that can reveal higher‑order effects.